Coenmathijssen/frontend-applications/README.md

 I want to display these themes in the form of a lifecycle.
 When you click on one of these themes, the browser zooms in on the theme and displays the related subjects around that theme.
 When you click on a subject, you are able to see the corresponding objects.
 Secondly, there will be a timeline to see how these rituals change overtime.
 I’m also considering using a map to differentiate the areas in Indonesia.

-## Framework and API
+## Install
 1. For my project I used the VUE Javascript framework to render my pages.
-How to use:
-- Clone my project by copying the link under the 'clone or download'-button.
+Clone my project by copying the link under the 'clone or download'-button.
 Now open your terminal, create and cd into a new directory and type the following command.

 `git clone https://github.com/Coenmathijssen/frontend-applications.git`

-- Run the following command to install all the necessery dependencies and devdependencies:
+2. Run the following command to install all the necessery dependencies and devdependencies:
 `npm install`

-- Run the following code to run the webapp live through localhost on your computer.
+3. Run the following code to run the webapp live through localhost on your computer.
 `npm run serve`
 You can change these commands under the scripts object in the package.json file.

+## API and SPARQL
-2. For my projects I used an API owned by the 'Stichting Nationaal Museum van Wereldculturen'.
+For my projects I used an API owned by the 'Stichting Nationaal Museum van Wereldculturen'.
 The API uses SPARQL to fetch and filter data from the API.
 [Link to the used API](https://api.data.netwerkdigitaalerfgoed.nl/datasets/ivo/NMVW/services/NMVW-04/sparql)

 For my specific project, I used a SPARQL querry to get all the data containing keywords corresponding with the lifecycle.
 I used the following querry: